 Combining his wicked side-guitar work with a fretting and chording technique, and a whole bagful of right hand tricks with finger-picking, hammering and a heavy thumb-pick, Sonny Landreth brings a unique style to his Southern Blues.

-Sonny was born in Canton MS in 1951, and brought up in nearby Jackson, before the family relocated to Lafayette, Louisiana.
-Trumpet was Sonny’s first instrument, but inspired by Scotty Moore’s turnarounds on Elvis’ records, he took up guitar.
-In his mid-teens, Sonny was leading his band around the local scene, and when he was 22 years old, he cut some tracks which would be released much later as ‘Prodigal Son’.
-He was soon recruited by Clifton Chenier, and for a good while he was the only white guy in The Red Beans & Rice Review, touring with ‘The King of Zydeco’.
-In the 80s, Sonny recorded two Blues albums for the small local Blues Unlimited label, ‘Blues Attack’ and ‘Down in Louisiana’, which got him noticed in ‘the industry’.
-He toured and recorded with John Hiatt, and worked with John Mayall, who recorded Sonny’s song ‘Sense of Place’.
+He was soon recruited by Clifton Chenier, and for a good while he was the only white guy in The Red Beans & Rice Review, touring with 'The King of Zydeco'.
+In the 80s, Sonny recorded two Blues albums for the small local Blues Unlimited label, 'Blues Attack' and 'Down in Louisiana', which got him noticed in 'the industry'.

 Sonny's 'Zydeco Shuffle' from 1994;